yoshitarotsuda/furima-37166/README.md

 ### Association

-- belongs_to : users
+- belongs_to : user
-- belongs_to : products
+- belongs_to : product
+- has_one : delivery_destination

 ## delivery_destinations